Gaia Sky VR

 1 GB of free disk space (depends on datasets)

-1. Follow the provided vendor instructions and install the software providing the runtime.
-This is the Meta VR app for Meta HMDs, or SteamVR for the HTC Vive/Pro and the Valve Index, for example.
+1. Install runtime — Follow the provided vendor instructions and install the software PC application for your VR headset.
+This application provides the OpenXR runtime.
+This is the Oculus/Meta PC app for Meta headsets, or SteamVR for the HTC Vive/Pro and the Valve Index, for example.

-2. Set the runtime as the active OpenXR runtime.
-This typically is in the settings dialog of the runtime.
+2. Set active OpenXR runtime — Set the runtime as the active OpenXR runtime.
+This typically is in the settings dialog of the vendor software.
+This step enables your particular OpenXR runtime to be discoverable by OpenXR-enabled applications like Gaia Sky VR.

-Once that is done, you can launch Gaia Sky VR and it should be able to connect to your active OpenXR runtime.
+3. Run Gaia Sky VR — Launch Gaia Sky VR and it should connect to your active OpenXR runtime automatically.
 Refer to the following sub-sections to learn how to launch Gaia Sky VR for your system.

 Windows